idibidiart/organicjs/README.md

 4. Functions in method arguments may be bound to element to handle DOM events

-5. Provide/consume paradigm allows decoupled sharing of data and behavior across components, using Contextual Object Cache, without needing to resort to composition, resulting in an appropriately light pattern
+5. Provide/Consume pattern, which allows for sharing of data and behavior between components, in a soft, decoupled manner, via Contextual Component Cache.

-6. Scoped Data Model for sharing mutable data structures across widget contexts
+6. Scoped Data Model for sharing mutable data structures across widget contexts.

-7. In-place cloning of HTML/SVG nodes and node hierarchies allows reuse of DOM structures
+Supports reusable widget markup with nestable HTML/SVG fragments and in-place fragment cloning and rendering.

 Micro size: less than 500 lines of code